The Return of Thalia Plates: The Titan’s Curse Word

 “Well, a locket came in, had this photo of some compadre in a sombrero that was so funny I refused to take it out.
 It’s made of this really fancy gold.”

 He slid over to the jewelry cabinet and pulled it out.
 I recognized it, Mac had always worn it, and rubbed it during stressful situations.
-I never questioned it, I fingered a college ring I swiped from my Mother when I was six.
-I grabbed it out of his hands and stared at it for what must’ve been thirty seconds, my mind racing with questions.
+I never questioned it, I always fingered a college ring I swiped from my Mother when I was six.
+I grabbed the locket out of his hands and stared at it for what must’ve been thirty seconds, my mind racing with questions.

 “Tell me about who sold this to you,” I said, calmly holding back the hurricane of anger, joy, and sadness I was feeling.